 Getting To Where We Are Today

 As word spread and interest grew, this casual Sunday afternoon summer league blossomed.
-As of 2019, the league has grown to eight teams: the Holy Cross Saints, the Studebaker Larks, the Lowell Porters, the Grand Kankakee Wetlanders, the Battell Ironhides, and the Ottowa Arrowheads.
+By 2020, the league grew to eight teams: the Holy Cross Saints, the Studebaker Larks, the Lowell Porters, the Du Lac Rockets, the Battell Ironhides, and the Ottowa Arrowheads.

 With the growth of the league, there grew a desire for a family-friendly baseball facility with access to amenities such as shade, restrooms, and playgrounds.
 In harmony with the league’s appreciation of and tributes to local history, aspirations evolved to develop a new vintage-style field at Southeast Park in urban South Bend, a field that could be shared with the local youth and families in hopes of inspiring and passing on this great past time.